Natalie Hubartt, MA, LMHC

 As a current graduate student at Indiana Wesleyan University studying to obtain my master's degree in marriage and family therapy, I am very excited to further my experiences and knowledge through an internship at the East 91st Street Christian Church Counseling Ministry.
 I believe in the counseling ministry at E91 and the holistic approach the staff integrates into their counseling.

 Helping others has been a passion of mine as long as I can remember.
-Marriage and family therapy because a part of that passion after I completed a marriage and family interactions course in my undergraduate career at Indiana University.
+Marriage and family therapy became a part of that passion after I completed a marriage and family interactions course in my undergraduate career at Indiana University.
 Through my experiences, I have discovered how much I truly enjoy working with families, couples, and individual on their communication styles and their relationships with others in their life.

 I am grateful